IMPORTANT – PLEASE READ CAREFULLY

 4.5 Authorization Holds.

 When you use your Card to purchase goods or services or to obtain cash from a merchant, the merchant may attempt to obtain preauthorization from us for the transaction.
 If the merchant makes such a request, we place a hold on your Card Account for up to ten (10) days for the amount of the preauthorization request (which may vary in some cases from the amount of the actual purchase, depending on the merchant).
-This hold may affect the availability of funds in your PayPal balance.
+This hold may affect the availability of funds in your Balance.
 If you authorize a transaction and then fail to make a purchase of that item as planned, the approval may result in a hold for that amount of funds for up to thirty (30) days.
 All transactions relating to car rentals may result in a hold for that amount of funds for up to sixty (60) days.
 If you use the Card at an automated fuel dispenser (“pay at the pump”), the transaction may be preauthorized for an amount up to $100.00.
 If the Card is declined, even though you have sufficient funds available, use the Card to pay for your purchase inside with the cashier.
 This hold will be released once the merchant submits the transaction for settlement, which may take up to ten (10) days.
 If you use the Card at a restaurant, a hotel, for a car rental purchase, or for similar purchases, the transaction may be preauthorized for the purchase amount plus up to 20% to ensure there are sufficient funds available to cover tips or incidental expenses incurred.
 Preauthorization will place a “hold” on your available funds until the merchant sends us the final payment amount of your purchase.
 It may take up to ten (10) days for the hold to be removed.
 During the hold period, you will not have access to the preauthorized amount(s).
 We will not be responsible if any transactions are not completed because of the hold.
-If the preauthorization request varies from the amount of the actual transaction, we will debit the actual transaction amount from your PayPal balance, even if this results in your PayPal balance becoming negative.
-You remain responsible for any negative balances in your PayPal account.
+If the preauthorization request varies from the amount of the actual transaction, we will debit the actual transaction amount from your Balance, even if this results in your Balance becoming negative.
+You remain responsible for any negative amounts.

 You do not have the right to stop payment on any purchase or payment transaction originated by use of the Card.
-You may not make preauthorized regular payments from the Card Account.

 4.6 Card not Present Transactions.